What is Unearned Revenue?

 #1 – Liability Method

 Under this method when Deferred Revenue is received by the business, a liability account is created.
-The basic premise behind using the liability method for reporting unearned sales revenue is that the amount is yet to be earned and till that time the business should report the unearned sales revenue as a liability.
-The common liability account used in the Deferred Revenue, Unearned Revenue Balance Sheet etc. (Explained in detail with examples of unearned revenue below)
+The basic premise behind using the liability method for reporting unearned sales is that the amount is yet to be earned and till that time the business should report the unearned revenue as a liability.
+The common liability account used in the Deferred Revenue etc.

 #2 – Income Method

-Let’s understand the two types of unearned sales revenue reporting through examples of Unearned Revenue Journal Entries:
+Let’s understand the two types of unearned sales reporting through examples of Unearned Revenue Journal Entries:

 Unearned Revenue (Sales) Video

-This has been a guide to what is unearned revenue.
-Here we discuss unearned revenue on the balance sheet, how its accounting is done along with practical examples of Salesforce unearned sales revenue.
-Also, we discuss the two types of unearned sales revenue reporting and its journal entries.
+This has been a guide to what is unearned revenue and its definition.
+Here we discuss how to account for unearned revenue on the balance sheet along with examples and journal entries.
 You may also have a look at these related articles on Basic Accounting –

 - Shareholder’s Equity Formula | Explanation